ubpb/metacrunch/Readme.md

 The basic idea behind an ETL job in metacrunch is the concept of a data processing pipeline.
 Each ETL job reads data from one or more **sources** (extract step), runs one or more **transformations** (transform step) on the data and finally writes the transformed data to one or more **destinations** (load step).

-metacrunch provides you with a simple DSL to define and run such ETL jobs.
-Just create a text file with the extension `.metacrunch`. *Note: The extension doesn't really matter but you should avoid `.rb` to not loading them by mistake from another Ruby component.*
+metacrunch provides you with a simple DSL to define and run such ETL jobs in Ruby.
+Just create a text file with the extension `.metacrunch` and [run it](#running-etl-jobs) with the provided `metacrunch` CLI command. *Note: The extension doesn't really matter but you should avoid `.rb` to not loading them by mistake from another Ruby component.*

 Let's walk through the main steps of creating ETL jobs with metacrunch.
 For a collection of working examples check out our [metacrunch-demo](https://github.com/ubpb/metacrunch-demo) repo.

 #### It's Ruby

-Every `.metacrunch` job file is a regular Ruby file.
-So you can always use regular stuff like e.g. declaring methods, classes, variable and requiring other Ruby files.
+Every `.metacrunch` job is a regular Ruby file and you can use any valid Ruby code like declaring methods, classes, variables, requiring other Ruby files and so on.

 ```ruby
 # File: my_etl_job.metacrunch